Krebs: 'Men Who Sent SWAT Team, Heroin to My Home Sentenced'

 Re:SWATing needs serious consequences (Score:4, Insightful)

-Re: SWATing needs serious consequences (Score:2, Insightful)
+Re: SWATing needs serious consequences (Score:3, Insightful)

 Why should it be illegal to hide your face during a protest?